Burnt Sienna (song)

 "Burnt Sienna" is a song from New Zealand singer Margaret Urlich.
 The song was released in May 1993 as the fourth and final single from her second studio album, Chameleon Dreams.
 The song peaked at number 33 on the Australian singles chart.

 At the ARIA Music Awards of 1994.
-Urlich was nominated for ARIA Award for Best Female Artist for "Burnt Sienna", but lost to "Friday's Child" by Wendy Matthews.
+Urlich was nominated for Best Female Artist for "Burnt Sienna", but lost to "Friday's Child" by Wendy Matthews.